Small Business Hiring Teams: Have You Created an Employment Value Proposition?

 How Do I Create An EVP?

 Start by figuring out your baseline.
-What implied EVP already exists?
-How do employees feel about your company?
-How is it perceived on the labor market?
-How is it viewed by competitors?
+What implied Employer Value Proposition already exists?
+In other words, how do employees feel about your company?
+Similarly, how is it perceived on the labor market and by your competitors?

-Conduct surveys of your workforce.
-Use exit interviews to figure out why employees leave.
-Scour Glassdoor and other workplace review sites.
-Read customer reviews.
-Talk to your customer service department.
+To determine this, first survey your workforce.
+Secondly, conduct exit interviews to learn why employees leave.
+Thirdly,, scour Glassdoor and other workplace review sites.
+Fourth, read customer reviews.
+Finally, talk to your customer service team.
 What feedback do they get?

 You Can’t Spin It

+Of course, an EVP is only valuable if it’s authentic.
 You can only have a compelling EVP if your company is a great place to work.
-It’s only as useful as it is accurate.
+Furthermore, it’s only as useful as it is accurate.
 Which leads us to our next section…

 How Can We Improve It?

-Once you understand your current value proposition, determine whether or not it’s accurate.
-Are there misperceptions?
-Do your employees value what you currently offer?
+Once you understand your current value proposition, you can make a plan to improve it.
+It will help to find out if your employees value what you currently offer.
+If not, rethink your benefits.
 Does everyone know what’s available?
-Do they take advantage of your benefits and perks?
+Do they use your benefits and perks?
 In what ways is it lacking?